Introduction

 Mozilla Firefox

-1. Open the Firefox menu in the top right corner and select Options.
+1. Open the menu in Firefox’s top right corner and select Options.

-2. Click Privacy & Security in the left list.
+2. Click Privacy & Security in the list of options on the left.

 3. Under History, click remove individual cookies.